Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 - Kuchiki-1.1-L2-7B (using oobabooga/text-generation-webui) : 10
 - Pygmalion-2-13B-SuperCOT2 (using oobabooga/text-generation-webui) : 10
 - airoboros-l2-13b-gpt4-m2.0 (using oobabooga/text-generation-webui) : 10
+- Mistral-7B-OpenOrca (using oobabooga/text-generation-webui) : 10
+- Nous-Capybara-7B (using oobabooga/text-generation-webui) : 10
+- Mistral-7B-Instruct-v0.1 (using oobabooga/text-generation-webui) : 4

 ### Question 15: Extract the sender's name and address from the following text: "Dear Troy, Thanks for sharing your thoughts on document qa with Claude LLM and your comments on Tim's thoughts.
 My address is 5000 Forbes Ave, Pittsburgh, PA 15213.
 Best, Alex."
 Respond in JSON with one field for name and the other field for address.
 Task Domain: Information Extraction